K-R-I-T Motor Car Company: History

 Krit Motor Car Company's name probably originated from Kenneth Crittenden, who provided financial backing and helped design the cars.
-The emblem of the cars was a swastika (a symbol that was not yet associated with Nazism, Nazi Germany, Adolf Hitler, or antisemitism).
+The emblem of the cars was a swastika (a symbol that was not yet associated with Nazism, Nazi Germany, Adolf Hitler, or antisemitism) which was popular at the time.

 Krit occupied two different sites during its history: the first one it took over from the Blomstrom car, and in 1911 moved to the works that had been used by R. M. Owen & Company who had moved to become Owen Magnetic.

 In 1911 the KRIT Motor Company was purchased by Walter S Russel of the Russel Wheel and Foundry Company.

 The cars were conventional 4-cylinder models and many were exported to Europe and Australia.
 In 1913 a six-cylinder car was introduced and Krit tried to increase sales by engineering cars for other marques.
 The outbreak of World War I seriously damaged the company and it failed in 1915.
 A few cars were subsequently assembled from remaining parts.